danial-k/drools-intro/README.md

 ## Business Central and KIE execution servers
 ### Starting servers
 In this example, rules will be created in Business Central and deployed to multiple KIE execution servers.
 Docker Compose will be used to spin up the containers.
-The two required files are located in the [business-central-and-kie-servers](business-central-and-kie-servers] directory in this project.
+The two required files are located in the [business-central-and-kie-servers](business-central-and-kie-servers) directory in this project.
 To start the containers from a local directory containing the [docker-compose.yaml](business-central-and-kie-servers/docker-compose.yaml) file, run:

 ```shell
 docker-compose up